majkinetor/netrunner_deck2html/README.md

 _Note_: Only the lines that start with a number will be considered card names.
 To print the identity card, insert a number 1 in front of it.
 Space is used to delimit the number and the card name.
 Lines not starting with a number will be ignored.

 Afterwards, print the deck and cut it out.
-To export to PDF you can use Chrome browser and its "Save as PDF" function inside Print dialog <C-P>.
+To export to PDF you can use Chrome browser and its "Save as PDF" function inside Print dialog < C-P >.
+Landscape orientation on A4 paper format has 8 cards on one page.

 Script summary
 --------------